Man Wanted Baby Boy Not Girl, Reportedly Broke Infant Daughter’s Ribs 28 Times

 “By all accounts he’s a member of good standing in the community, he’s active in his church and I think people think that people like that are incapable of committing acts of child abuse or even domestic violence.”

 Dr. Bittner and his wife welcomed their second daughter on November 13, 2017.
 A seemingly elated Bittner had posted pictures on the company website of the newborn and happy mother.
-Jason revealed that he was inspired to be a chiropractor after suffering a horrible accident, as a college athlete and recovering in three months via physical therapy.
+Jason revealed that he was inspired to be a chiropractor after suffering a horrible accident as a college athlete and recovering in three months via physical therapy.

 A Mason father appeared in court on charges that he badly injured his 3-month-old daughter.
 Jason Bittner, who is a chiropractor in West Chester, pleaded not guilty to charges of child endangering and felonious assault @LarryDavisWKRC reports the latest https://t.co/OdrkhkqPUj pic.twitter.com/zTHsUmxc4t